liamzdenek/ferment-ai/memory-bank/activeContext.md

 10. **Process Attachment**: Processes can be attached to systems, which will queue events for that system until the process completes.

+11. **Modular Journal Implementation**: The Journal implementation has been modularized into specialized manager classes, each with a single responsibility, making the code more maintainable, testable, and extensible.

 ## Active Considerations

-1. **Journal Implementation**: The new Journal class will be the central component of the architecture, responsible for managing entities, components, systems, and processes.
-It will provide methods for creating and managing entities, adding and retrieving components, registering systems, creating and managing processes, publishing events, and serializing/deserializing the full state.
+1. **Journal Implementation**: The Journal class has been modularized into specialized manager classes, each with a single responsibility.
+This makes the code more maintainable, testable, and extensible.
+The JournalImpl class now delegates operations to these managers while maintaining the central state.

 2. **Entity and Component Design**: Entities will be simple objects with just an ID, and components will be pure data objects with a type field and additional fields specific to the component type.
 Components will not have methods; instead, functions will operate on component data.